-If you have any further costs that you’ve incurred that directly relate to your injuries and your accident, then simply speak to us here at Accident Claims UK to find out whether you could include them within your claim.
+If you have any further costs that you’ve incurred that directly relate to your injuries and your accident, then simply speak to us here at Accident Claims UK to find out whether you could include them within your ski accident compensation claim.

 Holiday Accidents -If you have suffered an accident while on holiday, then this guide to holiday accident claims could be of use.